How Google Postmaster Tools Domain Reputation & Spam Rate Works

 Spam Rate in GPT

 The percentages being calculated and tracked give you a clear indication of manual user spam reports, not how often your emails are landing in spam folders.
 Therefore, consider analysing how your content and audience have changed during periods where you see spikes.
 This will help you highlight the segments and content which is most risky for you to contact so you can iterate your approach for lower future reports.
+According to Google support, this data should include reports for both Google Workspace users and @gmail users in the rates it reflects.
+However, this is dependent on your email recipient utilizing a Google server.

 The scale of Bad-High on Domain Reputation in Postmaster Tools is designed to give an idea of how Google views the track record of your domain being filtered into spam.
 Although ‘High’ is of course better than ‘Bad’, this data set does not provide any quantifiable scale on how frequently your emails will be filtered into spam, and Google does state in their documentation that emails can still be filtered into spam when a domain is in each of the categories listed.